IBM/kafka-streaming-click-analysis/README.md

 1) Download the Wikipedia data.
 2) Download the Kafka distribution binary.
+3) Download [config/messagehub.properties](config/messagehub.properties) config file and update message hub credentials, found in the credentials section of the notebook. (*Please note: Ignore extra set of double quotes in the password(if any), while copying it.*)

 After downloading and extracting the Kafka distribution binary and the data, run the command as follows: